craigcabrey/lang-tech-schedule/README.md

-# lang-tech-schedule
+# (lang-tech-schedule)[google.com]
-A student-supported website that shows the schedule for the ROCHESTER INSTITUTE OF TECHNOLOGY ENGL 351 LANGUAGE TECHNOLOGY class.
+A student-supported website that shows the schedule for the RIT ENGL 351 Language Technology class.

+# Help me out!